Overview

 Key Features

 - Built to keep no logs.
-The OpenVPN servers run with logging turned off, the part of the service that reads on-chain payments does not record user IP addresses, and the front-door servers and storage are set to keep no access logs either3.
+The VPN servers run with logging turned off.
+The part of the service that watches the blockchain for payments does not record device addresses, and the front-of-house servers and storage are set up to keep no access logs either3.

 What to Expect

-There is no first-party app for iPhone or desktop, so you import the configuration file into an OpenVPN client that runs on your device.
-The install guide walks through OpenVPN Connect on Android from Google Play; on other platforms, any OpenVPN-compatible app will accept the same file.
+If you are a curious browser, NABU VPN does not offer its own iPhone or desktop app.
+Instead, you import the profile file into an OpenVPN-compatible app on your device.
+The install guide walks through OpenVPN Connect on Android from Google Play, and other platforms can use any OpenVPN-compatible app to load the same file.